 We find inspiration from many different places and work to create different designs with different intentions—and we are inspired by others.
 In the past, certain Alabama Chanin stencil designs and garment patterns have crossed over between our hand-sewn collection and our DIY projects.
 For example, you can’t find a more perfect skirt than The Every Day Long Skirt—my favorite skirt.
 Therefore, we decided to make it available in different forms: with hand embroidery in our collection, in basic fashion in our Essentials line, and as a DIY kit that you can make for yourself.

 This will continue to be true for a few designs in the future—though not every design will be available in every configuration.
 We want to challenge ourselves to create something special and meaningful that has been designed and made with purpose—this is what makes the work challenging, and rewarding.
 For this reason, we create unique designs for our hand-sewn collection that are only available as ready-made garments.
 We will always experiment with new techniques and, at the same time, take some of our tried-and-true methods a step further.
 Our design team has also spent a great deal of time developing a new DIY collection, kits, programming, and projects.
-Right now, our graphics and design teams are working on never-before-released DIY patterns as part of our growing Resource Downloads.
+Right now, our graphics and design teams are working on never-before-released DIY patterns.
 We believe that this way of working celebrates each of our divisions, all of our makers, and allows us to hone our craft as designers.